nsi88/full-stack-recruitment-test-master/FOLLOW-UP.md

 The test is great.

 It's focused much more on frontend part.
-For fullstack positions would be good to balance the difficulty of server and frontend parts.
+For Full-Stack positions would be good to balance the difficulty of server and frontend parts.

-The easiest way to make it, is to delete server implementation from zip and implement more frontend components.
+One of the easiest way to make it, is to delete the server implementation from zip and implement more frontend components.